microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 ### Building using a powershell script (Windows)

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
+   The file names MUST be k4a.dll and depthengine.dll.

 2. In a powershell terminal, run the script src/python/k4a/build_wheel.ps1.
    This will create the .whl file in a build/ folder.

+### Building using a bash script (Linux)

+1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
+   The file names MUST be k4a.so and depthengine.so.

+2. In a terminal, source the script src/python/k4a/build_wheel.csh.
+   This will create the .whl file in a build/ folder.

 ### Building using a command line terminal (cross platform)

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
+   The file names MUST be k4a.dll and depthengine.dll in Windows, and the file names MUST be k4a.so and depthengine.so in Linux.

 2. In a command line terminal, create a Python virtual environment and activate it (do not include brackets): cd <repo_root>/src/python/k4a